 *To see when we had a delicious trip to Spain (and ate awesome tripe), please use this link: https://halfwindsorfullthrottle.blogspot.com/2023/11/our-trip-to-madrid-spain-part-1-of-7.html

-For refreshment, he sipped a cold-brewed Ecuadorian coffee (made by Stumptown Coffee Roasters in Portland, OR), which came in a glass bottle with a small curet of cream.
+For refreshment, he sipped a cold-brewed Ecuadorian coffee (grown "south of the Equator" and made by Stumptown Coffee Roasters in Portland, Oregon), which came in a glass bottle with a small curet of cream.

 Regarding the waitstaff, the service is always proper but not stuffy, and it is attentive in every category: hostesses, servers, food runner, busboys, even the girl who prepped our utensils and dining accoutrement.